bryanluu/FamTree/README.md

 ## Example
 As an example, let's show the tree of the above table.
 This is located in the file `data/example.csv`.

 First, we'll output the entire tree into an svg: `python FamTree.py data/example.csv tree -x svg`.
-The result is show below.
+The result is shown below.

 ![Example Tree](images/tree.png)